alces-software/flight-terminal-services-client/client/src/modules/clusterSpecs/data/README-CLUSTER-SPECS.md

 #### Features section

 The features section contains a description of which features the cluster spec supports.
-At the time of writing, there are two supported features:
+At the time of writing, there are three supported features:
-`forgeCollections` and `initialQueueConfiguration`.
-If a feature is not present, it defaults to not being supported.
+`personalityData`, `forgeCollections` and `initialQueueConfiguration`.

+ - `personalityData` feature: personality data should be generated for this cluster spec.
+Defaults to true.

  - `forgeCollections` feature: the user will be offered the option of specifying which forge collections they wish installed when their cluster launches.
+Defaults to false.

  - `initialQueueConfiguration` feature: the user will be offered the option of specifying an initial queue configuration.
+Defaults to false.

 ```
 {